 On 24 May 2019, AmerBON’s Pupil-in-Chambers, Ms Reshera Chan Yoke Ching, was called to the Bar at the Kuala Lumpur High Court before YA Dato’ Sri Mariana binti Haji Yahya.
 We thank Mr K. Shanmuga for moving Reshera’s call.

-Furthermore, Mr Roger Chan Weng Keng (Reshera’s father) who is a prominent member of the Malaysian Bar had the honour of robing his daughter on this momentous occasion.
+Mr Roger Chan Weng Keng (Reshera’s father), a prominent member of the Malaysian Bar, had the honour of robing his daughter on this momentous occasion.

 Shanmuga’s speech is reproduced here:

 It is my honour today to move the petition of Reshera Chan Yoke Ching.

 I have known your Petitioner’s father as one of my mentors at the Bar.
 Roger Chan Weng Keng is a leading human rights advocate and now the Vice President of the Malaysian Bar.
 Your Petitioner is the second of Roger’s three daughters with his beloved wife Samantha Lim Chai Sim, an English Literature teacher.